 Sally Collins - Director

-Sally is the Chief Operating Officer at VFMC, Victorian Finds Management Corporation.
+Sally is the Chief Operating Officer at VFMC, Victorian Funds Management Corporation.
 With 22 years experience in financial services she has lead many large functions within VFMC, NAB, CBA and AXA Australia.

 At work Sally has been a vocal advocate for gender diversity and inclusion and also workplace flexibility.
 She was recently recognised for this as the 2016 recipient of the Financial Executive Women (FEW) Positive Progression of Women award.
 She is also an author and her first book, Stepmother Love, is all about the challenges faced by stepmothers in finding their way and building loving families.